 Related: For more cacti inspiration, we’ve some of the best cactus quotes a click away related to strength in adversity, sustainability, and the odd metaphor for life.

 Generally, vegan leathers are thinner than animal leather and don't last quite as long.
 The thinness makes cactus leather more vulnerable to punctures, cracks, and tears.
-However, using cactus leather products carefully can prolong their lifespan by about 10 years.
+However, using cactus leather products carefully can prolong their lifespan by about ten years.
 Also, the production quality can determine how long it will last.

 The nopal cactus is the primary raw material for cactus leather.
 It is an easily renewable resource because of the harvest of mature leaves.
 So there's no need to cut down or uproot the plants and then replant new seeds.
 The young leaves are simply left to mature.